MStefko/ESA-MappsTools/README.md

    - etc.
  2. Install it using `pip install <whl_file_name>`.

-Afterwards, follow the following instructions for Mac/Linux.
+Afterwards, follow the instructions for Mac/Linux.

 ### Mac/Linux
  1. Clone the project to a local folder.
- 1. Navigate to project root folder in terminal.
+ 1. Navigate to project root folder `SpiceTools/` in terminal.
- 3. Run tests to see if everything is working: `python setup.py test`
+ 3. Run tests to see if everything is working:
+   - `python setup.py test`
+   - You can now `import spice_tools`, `import spice_tools.mosaics`, etc. when you are in the root project folder `SpiceTools/`
+ 4. (Optional) If you want to use the module outside of its working directory, you need to install it into the local Python module index:
- 4. Install `spice_tools` module: `python setup.py install`
+   - `python setup.py install`
+   - You can now `import spice_tools`, `import spice_tools.mosaics`, etc. anywhere.

 # Troubleshooting
 In case of any issues, contact [Marcel Stefko](mailto:marcel.stefko@esa.int).
 If you have an ESA GitLab account, you can also open an issue in the project.